 New Tooltips for True Curve Tools

-Enhanced Table Editing in Web Editor Template
+Enhanced Table Editing in the Web Editor Template

 Wrap up

 With this update, we’ve introduced several new features to help streamline data editing.
-You’ll find new tools across apps like Map Viewer, Web Editor, and Instant App templates from multiple choice questions and contingent values to more flexible attachments.
-We hope these tools will help you get the job down.
+You’ll find new tools across apps like Map Viewer, Web Editor, and Instant App templates, from multiple choice questions and contingent values to more flexible attachments.
+We hope these tools will help you get the job done.
 Don’t forget to share your ideas and feedback with us over on Esri Community, and be sure to join us at the Esri UC 2026 this July to dive deeper into editing in ArcGIS Online.

 Commenting is not enabled for this article.